alexanderjophus/alexanderjophus.github.io/content/posts/ml-grpc-1.md

 DISCLAIMER: This is intending to be a learning exercise and may not be the most efficient way to do things.
 This is intended to be a multi-part blog post describing how to create a recommender gRPC service in Go.

-For the full source code, visit [iris-classification](https://github.com/trelore/iris-classification).
+For the full source code, visit [trelore/iris-classification](https://github.com/trelore/iris-classification).

+## Intro

+We'll discover what proto is, create and define a service.
+We will also generate code through buf.

 ## An intro to gRPC